alvinwan/piipod/README.md

 # Peas In a Pod (PIAP)
-volunteer and event management, with Google calendar sync
+staff and event management, with Google calendar sync

 ## Features